ParallelMaths/parallel/pages/10-33-juice-water.md

 :::

-## 4. How many squares on a chess board
+## 4. Squares on a chess board

 ::: problem id=4_1 marks=4
-__4.1__ Of course, we know there are 64 small squares on an 8x8 chess board, but how many squares are there in total if we count squares of all sizes.
+__4.1__ Of course, we know there are 64 small squares on an 8x8 chess board, but how many squares are there in total if we count squares of all sizes?

 ![](/resources/10-33-juice-water/4-chessboard.png){image align="center"}

-For examples, the board above shows a 1x1 square (top left), a 2x2 square (bottom left) and a 4x4 square, but how many squares are there in total.
+For example, the board above shows a 1x1 square (top left), a 2x2 square (bottom left) and a 4x4 square, but how many squares are there in total?

 <input solution="204"/>